This post contains affiliate links. Please read my disclosures.

 I know how it is, with a busy household, all our Christmas baking come sometimes feel a bit overwhelming.
 Did you run out of time for your traditional Christmas Cake?
 Do you need a last minute offering that’s just as impressive?
 Or perhaps you like things a little lighter anyway and you want a version that’s more sponge than fruit.

-Why you'll love this Christmas Sponge Cake
+Why You'll Love This Christmas Mincemeat Sponge Cake

-- Incredibly quick to assemble.
+- An easy recipe which is incredibly quick to assemble.

 - Great use of leftover mincemeat.